blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

    ![Step 3](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/provisioning_connect.png)

-   TODO: Very important to explain what happens here.
-Everyone asks about the token, credentials and so on...
+   At this stage, device will start blinking slower.
+The app sends a valid auth token prepared for this device, and also provides it with WiFi credentials.
+Device tries to connect to your home network, then to Blynk Cloud.
-   Device will start blinking slower, which indicates it’s trying to connect to your home network, and then start breathing cyan when ready.
+   When connection is established, the color indicator will start breathing cyan slowly.

    * Click **DONE**: